-TOPIC: Resolution Awarding the Sale of \$13,500,000 general obligation promissory notes; providing the form of the notes; and levying a tax in connection therewith.

-POLICY 1.1 - Presidential Expectations - The President, in execution of his/her duties, shall not cause or allow any practice, activity, decision or organizational circumstance which is either irresponsible or in violation of commonly accepted business and professional ethics, or that results in failure to be accredited by the Higher Learning Commission

-INTERPRETATION: To avoid violation of commonly accepted business and professional ethics NTC will follow Wisconsin statute 38.16 "District Tax Levy (2) The district board may borrow money and levy taxes to be used for the purchase of construction of buildings and for additions, enlargements and improvements to buildings and for the acquisition of sites and equipment.
+MEETING DA ATE: May 7, 2024 TOPIC: Resolution Awarding the Sale of \$13,5 the form of the notes; and levying a t omissory notes; providing allow any pr tion of comr POLICY 1.1 - Presidential Expectations - The President, in execution of his/her duties, shall not cause or allow any practice, activity, decision or organizational circumstance which is either irresponsible or in violation of commonly accepted business and professional ethics, or that results in failure to be accredited by the Higher Learning Commission low Wiscons be used for to to buildings INTERPRETATION: To avoid violation of commonly accepted business and professional ethics NTC will follow Wisconsin statute 38.16 "District Tax Levy (2) The district board may borrow money and levy taxes to be used for the purchase of construction of buildings and for additions, enlargements and improvements to buildings and for the acquisition of sites and equipment.
 In financing activities under this subsection, the district may issue its bonds or promissory notes under ch.
-67 to pay the cost thereof."

-DATA/RESULTS: The board adopted the resolutions providing for the sale of \$13,500,000 in General Obligation Promissory Notes at its April 9, 2024 meeting.
-Bids on the issues will be opened May 6, 2024 at 10:30 a.m.
-The resolution awarding the sale will be updated with bid information, distributed, and acted upon at the May meeting.
+67 to pay the cost thereof." gation Prom 10:30 a.m.
+T LTS: The board adopted the resolution issory Notes at its April 9, 2024 meeting the resolution awarding the sale will be May meeting. ng.
+Bids on the issues will be o pened May 6, 2024 at AGENDA CA Regular Vot TEGORY: ing Agenda (Roll Call Vote) PROPOSED M Drafted Resolution is attached be made at the May 7, 2024 ed.
+Completed motion will CERTIFICATI of this date.
+ON OF ACCURACY: I, your CEO, certify / that the information contains ed in this report is true as Signed Dr. Gearis Worden Dated 5/7/24

-AGENDA CATEGORY: Regular Voting Agenda (Roll Call Vote)

-PROPOSED MOTION:

-Drafted Resolution is attached.
-Completed motion will be made at the May 7, 2024 Board meeting.

-CERTIFICATION OF ACCURACY: I, your CEO, certify that the information contained in this report is true as of this date.

-Signed Dr. Jeanie Worden

-Dated 5/7/24